Can Facebook Bonanza Really Make You Money?

-Cons: Use of black hat marketing techniques.
+The Bad: Use of black hat marketing techniques.
 Fake testimonials.
 A lack of proof of earnings.
 No explanation of what the system actually is.
 Lack of company details.
 Numerous references to it being a scam online.

-Our Recommendation: Avoid FB Bonanza, it has too many red flags marking it as a probable scam.
+The Bottom Line: Avoid FB Bonanza, it has too many red flags marking it as a probable scam.